Bug report #5753

-#7 Updated by John Tull about 9 years ago
+#7 Updated by John Tull over 10 years ago

 This is another good code update.
 I suppose this needs to remain open until a workaround for third-party plugins is made or a determination that plugins inserting their own menu item is not acceptable on OS X, thus making it a plugin bug rather than a QGIS bug.
 If the latter is preferable, and there is a reasonable code solution for plug managers to use to get around this problem, than this should be closed.

-#8 Updated by Larry Shaffer about 9 years ago
+#8 Updated by Larry Shaffer over 10 years ago

 John, this has been mostly 'fixed' (good enough for release of 1.8, I think) in

 The problem, as you surmised, is now with third-party plugins, and any now-core plugins that you still have installed in your user plugins folder (remove those with plugin installer).
 In that commit I mention a solution that third-party plugins can use:

 menu_bar.insertMenu( self.iface.firstRightStandardMenu().menuAction(), self.my_plugins_menu )

 This works well when the plugin is first installed, installing it menu just before Window (on Mac) and Help for other platforms.